davidjaa/MyWorks/README.md

 # SaleSystem

-    The SaleSystem uses HSQLDB to store warehouse items, but right now I uploaded files that doess't use database for easier testing.
+    The SaleSystem uses HSQLDB to store warehouse items, but right now I uploaded files that don't use database for easier testing.

 How to open SaleSystemGUI/CLI: